d-plaindoux/scala-shop/README.md

 ------

 Exercises are in the directory named [exos](https://github.com/d-plaindoux/scala-shop/tree/master/src/main/scala/toulousejug/exo) and directives are given by comments in the source code.
-In addition complete solution for both mini-language is also given in the directory [parsers](https://github.com/d-plaindoux/scala-shop/tree/master/src/main/scala/toulousejug/parsers).
+In addition a complete solution for both mini-language is also given in the directory [parsers](https://github.com/d-plaindoux/scala-shop/tree/master/src/main/scala/toulousejug/parsers).

 In parallel a set of slides in french (using Reveal.js) are provided.